-Every year Amnesty International documents human rights violations against men, women and children in all regions of the world.
-During 1992:
+Every year, Amnesty International produces a global report which details human rights violations against men, women and children in all regions of the world.
+The 1993 annual report, which detailed abuses during 1992, is indicative of the kinds and levels of abuses against people every year.
+According to that report: